Sharks announce Warsofsky as team's next head coach

 Ryan Warsofsky earned himself a major promotion.

-The San Jose Sharks officially announced Warsofsky as the team's next head coach on Thursday.
+The Sharks officially announced Warsofsky as the team's next head coach on Thursday.

 There’s a new bench boss in San Jose #TheFutureIsTeal